AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/integration-analytics-ims.md

 * APIS
    * Por exemplo, Adobe Analytics

-Em alguns desses, você precisará concluir a integração do Adobe Analytics no AEM.
+Em alguns desses, você deve concluir a integração do Adobe Analytics no AEM.

 ## Concluir a configuração do IMS no AEM {#completing-the-ims-configuration-in-aem}